 It’s illegal to discriminate at any point in the employment process, from hiring decisions to firing employees, and everything in between.

-Here are more discrimination examples that show how employers frequently discriminate against workers:
+Here are more common workplace discrimination examples that show how employers frequently discriminate against workers:

 - Denying an employee certain compensation or benefits.